mahirjain25/OnTrack/README.md

 3. Django 2.0:
 To run the server, change directory to ```OnTrack/ontrack/ontrack``` and run ```python3 manage.py runserver```

+Note:-  **For optimal performance, please use Google Chrome to display the webpages!**

 **PRE-REQUISITES**
 Install MySQL using the following commands: